rianders/docker-opensimulator/README.md

  - login page ==> http://external_ip:9000/?method=login

-Everything else no importand at this moment.
+Everything else no important at this moment.
 Press apply and then use info to log in.

 ## More Info